 As a connoisseur of the Great American Layover, I am always looking for interesting places to stop on the way from Canada to Mexico.
 Last year, I was lucky enough to find a cheap ticket from Boring City, Canada to Los Angeles, and another cheap ticket from Los Angeles to Mexico City.
 And so, my latest American adventure began.

 Although the United States is not a cheap country, I do find a certain adventurous joy in trying to find ways to travel it cheaply.
 Perhaps it’s because the country’s seamy underbelly is so utterly enthralling, and there’s no better excuse to come up and close with said underbelly than by doing America on the cheap – which for me mostly means riding public transit and eating gruesome quantities of fried food.
 Regardless, one crucial ingredient of a cheap LA trip was cheap accommodations.
-In regard, I got more than I could ever hope for from my Melrose Flophouse.
+In that regard, I got more than I could ever hope for from my Melrose Flophouse.
 One of the weirdest Airbnbs I’ve ever encountered, this $25/night West Hollywood wonder came pre-sold with reviews from people who essentially described it as either the greatest or worst place ever, depending entirely on one’s perspective.

 And indeed, after arriving at the waking nightmare that is LAX and wading through Welcome Traffic on an airport bus and an Uber, I discovered that the flophouse was all I dreamed of and more.
 I was warmly received by the host, a woman who appeared to be from mainland China and had limited English skills to match.
 We had a pleasant chat, and she told me how the flophouse business was more lucrative than her previous business ventures – Truly, living the American dream.
 Soon enough, I was escorted to my “room”, which was basically a converted tool shed.
-Compared to the longer-term accomodations, however, my room was strictly VIP.
+Compared to the longer-term accomodations offered by the establishment, however, my room was strictly VIP.
 My neighbours appeared to be sleeping on mattresses on the ground, with whatever privacy they had provided by hanging sheets.
 Along with the sheets, the common area was scattered with assorted junk, brickabrack and deteritus, although amidst it all, the bathrooms were freakishly clean.

 Over the coming days, I would get to know the sheet-dwellers of the flophouse – the salt-of-the-earth types who lacked the mad lucre needed to live large inside a converted tool shed.
-Many seemed to be transient young men who were in LA for a few months, trying to find success as so many LA transplants had attempted to before.
+Many seemed to be transient young men who were in LA for a few months, trying to find success, like so many LA transplants before them.
 Their main hobby appeared to be sitting around in the common areas smoking weed.
 Unlike drunk slackers, I found these high slackers to be pretty charming – They seemed to find everything I said totally fascinating and hilarious, which worked out pretty well on the occasions that I was actually trying to make a joke.
 One of my neighbours seemed to be a sadder case – A friendly but rather worn-looking woman who, I noted, wore long sleeves even in the LA sun, for reasons I’d rather not publicly speculate about.
 I met her when she was about to move to other accommodations downtown, and we exchanged Facebook contacts.
 Later on, she messaged me to tell me that she had ended up in the hospital, for reasons that she never explained.

 Regardless, I began my three day sightseeing tour of LA in earnest.
 On the first morning, I walked to Trader Joe’s on Santa Monica Boulevard and loaded up on Lazy Man Survival Food – provisions for DIY breakfast, basically, like bread, bananas and yogurt.
 I purchased the world-famous Trader Joe’s Coffee and made it in the French Press that I valiantly lug around the world with me – and it was indeed delicious.
-After breakfast, I would do a bit of work and then begin my sightseeing.
+After breakfast, I would do a bit of online work in the shed and then begin my sightseeing.
 I tried out LA’s bus system – buses that consistently run ten minutes late and are filled with the kind of mentally illness that puts Canadian transit utterly to shame.
 Whereas Houston public transit is primarily an opportunity to marvel at how much cooler all black people are than me, LA public transit is a little bit of that and a lot more sheer, stark terror.

 I continued to ride the buses regardless, because sometimes I feel like my life is rather lacking in terror.
 I also made frequent trips in Uber Express Pool.
 For those not in the know, Uber Pool is a service where you share your vehicle with other passengers whose pickup and dropoff locations are, at least hypothetically, somewhere along the way of your own route.
 Uber Express Pool is similar, except that instead of providing door to door service, it tells you where you will be picked up and where you’ll be dropped off.
 I found the directions easy to interpret, and I could hardly complain when I was zooming around West Hollywood for $5 a ride.

 Aside from any cheapness, I genuinely enjoy the Uber Pool experience.
 Whereas ride share pooling in Southeast Asia is characterized by uptight yuppies staring at their phones and trying to avoid eye contact, Uber Pool in LA was an opportunity to either meet cool-ass Americans or fun-loving tourists.
 My experiences with the drivers, however, shed some light on the articles I’d read before and have read since about the exploitation of underpaid drivers by the malevolent Uber algorithm.
 I reflected on the articles I’d read about the gimmicks drivers would due to maintain a 5.0 average and avoid having their number dip down to, God forbid, 4.9 – a form of gameification that offers a high “score” as a substitute for a living wage.
 I thought about the complimentary water bottles, the sycophantic small talk.
-In one ride I ended up with an entire carload of tourists who were all heading to the Hollywood Walk of Fame (probably the worst place on Earth), and the driver regaled us with his well-practiced story about picking up Ariana Grande, having her hand him a homemade smoothie, and not realizing who she was until well into the ride.
+In one ride I ended up with an entire carload of tourists who were all heading to the Hollywood Walk of Fame (probably the worst place on Earth), and the driver regaled us with his well-practiced story about picking up Ariana Grande in his Uber, having her hand him a homemade smoothie, and not realizing who she was until well into the ride.
 I wondered how many passengers he had regaled with the same story in the past.

 The sightseeing itself was, well, OK.
-I made it to the Griffith Park observatory a little too late, after spending way too much time eating in Little Armenia in Thai Town.
+I made it to the Griffith Park observatory a little too late, after spending way too much time eating in Little Armenia and Thai Town.
 On one day my downtown sightseeing plans were somewhat curtailed by chatting up a Turkish woman at an art gallery – a Turkish woman who was quite distracting, as Turkish women tend to be.
 We ended up going to Chinatown to eat Japanese food, for some reason.
 (Oh, yeah – Because she was pretty and because I’m stupid.)